Internet Safety for Seniors: Simple Security Steps

 Phishing Scams and Tech Support Scams

 "Your account has been compromised" "Your computer is infected with a virus.
 Call this number immediately" - these fake warning messages are typical phishing scam tactics targeting the elderly.
 When startled by on-screen warnings and calling the number, victims are instructed to install remote access software, leading to stolen passwords and bank account information.
-According to IPA (Information-technology Promotion Agency) surveys, tech support scam consultations reached a record high of approximately 5,600 cases in 2023, with about 70% of victims being aged 60 and over.
+This "tech support scam" is a tactic that public consumer helplines keep receiving reports about, and because the instructions arrive over the phone, the less confident someone feels about operating a device, the more likely they are to comply.

 Legitimate services will never ask for your password by phone or email.
 If you receive a suspicious message, do not click any links and verify by directly accessing the official website.
 A common misconception is thinking "it's safe because a major company's logo is displayed," but logos and screen designs can be easily imitated, so you should never judge whether a site is legitimate based on appearance alone.